Dodona: Early history

 Although the earliest inscriptions at the site date to c.
-550–500 BCE, archaeological excavations conducted for more than a century have recovered artifacts as early as the Mycenaean era, many now at the National Archaeological Museum of Athens, and some in the archaeological museum at nearby Ioannina.
+550–500 BCE, archaeological excavations conducted for more than a century have recovered artifacts as early as the Mycenaean era, many now at the National Archaeological Museum of Athens, and some in the nearby Archaeological Museum of Ioannina.
 There was an ancient tradition that Dodona was founded as a colony from the city, also named Dodona, in Thessaly.

 Cult activity at Dodona was already established in some form during the Late Bronze Age (or Mycenaean period).
 Mycenaean offerings such as bronze objects of the 14th and 13th centuries were brought in Dodona.
 A 13th century cist tomb with squared shoulders was found at Dodona; it had no context, but a Mycenaean sherd of c.
 1200 B.C. was also unearthed on the site, in association with kylix stems.
 Archaeological evidence shows that the cult of Zeus was established around the same time.
 During the post-Mycenaean period (or "Greek Dark Ages"), evidence of activity at Dodona is scant, but there is a resumption of contact between Dodona and southern Greece during the Archaic period (8th century BCE) with the presence of bronze votive offerings (i.e. tripods) from southern Greek cities.
 Dedication to the Oracle of Dodona arrived from most of the Greek world including its colonies.
-Although an adjacent area there were few Illyrian dedication most probably because the Oracle proffered interaction with the Greek world.
+Although an adjacent area there were few Illyrian dedication most probably because the Oracle preferred interaction with the Greek world.
 Until 650 BCE, Dodona was a religious and oracular centre mainly for northern tribes; only after 650 BCE did it become important for the southern tribes.

 Zeus was worshipped at Dodona as "Zeus Naios" or "Naos" (god of the spring below the oak in the temenos or sanctuary, cf. Naiads) and as "Zeus Bouleus" (Counsellor).
 According to Plutarch, the worship of Jupiter (Zeus) at Dodona was set up by Deucalion and Pyrrha.